PrinceS25/Tours/README.md

 # Tours
-A program that shows points of interest near an airplane, the distance away it's from the plane and the directin away from the plane.
+A program that shows points of interest near an airplane, the distance away it's from the plane and the direction away from the plane.
 This was created for the NASA space apps challenge.